dispanser/dispanser.github.io/_posts/2023-03-05-partition-index-find-candidate-partitions-for-point-queries.md

 While the index data remains on disk, the partition metadata resides in-memory, and clocks in at `25` bytes per partition for the benchmark implementation.
 The actual size depends on how you want your partition to be identified.
-Storing the path or URI to a parquet file requires more space than a storage layout where a UUID is sufficient to identify a partition.
+Storing the path or URI to a Parquet file requires more space than a storage layout where a UUID is sufficient to identify a partition.

-We only benchmark the index itself - there's no actual parquet files with real data, and artificial data is crafted in a way that allows recreating the entire large dataset from a small set of parameters: the number of partitions `p`, the number of elements per partition `e`, the number of buckets `b`.
+We only benchmark the index itself - there's no actual Parquet files with real data, and artificial data is crafted in a way that allows recreating the entire large dataset from a small set of parameters: the number of partitions `p`, the number of elements per partition `e`, the number of buckets `b`.
 A single